The $(\infty,2)$-category of internal $(\infty,1)$-categories: Introduction

-\begin{remark} Part 4 of Theorem~\ref{thm2} is first and foremost listed as a reference statement the other parts are to be compared against.
-The statement appears to be folklore; a proof is missing in the literature however to this point, partially due to the fact that the fundamental study of $(\infty,2)$-topos theory in general is still in the process of being developed.
-Thus, to not get into the weeds of what an $(\infty,2)$-topos generally is, we will give a definition of an $(\infty,1)$-localic $(\infty,2)$-topos specifically, and do so in style of Rezk's model toposes \cite{rezkhtytps}.
-This allows for a simple proof of Theorem~\ref{thm2}.4 in the context of the results of this paper. \end{remark}
+\begin{remark*} Part 4 of Theorem~\ref{thm2} is first and foremost listed as a reference statement that the other parts are to be compared against.
+Depending on the definition of ``$(\infty,1)$-localic $(\infty,2)$-topos'' the statement is in fact trivial \cite[Definition 9.2.1]{am_2topos}.
+We will however give a definition of an $(\infty,1)$-localic $(\infty,2)$-topos in style of Rezk's model toposes \cite{rezkhtytps} that is more meaningful in context of Theorem~\ref{corcosmos2}. \end{remark*}